ONSdigital/ras-party/API.md

 ```
 <hr>

-* `GET /businesses?id=d826818e-179e-467b-9936-6a8603dc8b46&id=623435fa-708e-49c0-8f90-507ac862a540`
+* `GET /party-api/v1/businesses?id=d826818e-179e-467b-9936-6a8603dc8b46&id=623435fa-708e-49c0-8f90-507ac862a540`
-    * Must be prefaced with `/party-api/v1/` in url string (or current version).

-&mdash; When multiple businesses are requested this returns a concrete representation of the business parties.
+    * Returns details about a list of business by id.
+Returns a concrete representation of the business parties.
 This representation will include any respondents associated with the business and any survey enrolments they have.
 #### Example JSON Response

 ```json